spinalcordtoolbox/spinalcordtoolbox/documentation/source/tutorials/pages/registering-different-data-from-the-same-session.rst

    sct_create_mask -i mt1.nii.gz -p centerline,mt1_seg.nii.gz -size 35mm -f cylinder -o mask_mt1.nii.gz

-   # Input arguments:
+:Input arguments:
-   #   - i: Input image.
+   - ``-i`` : Input image.
-   #   - p: Process to generate mask.
-By specifying 'centerline,mt1_seg.nii.gz', we tell the command to create a
-   #        mask centered around the spinal cord centerline by using the segmentation file 'mt1_seg.nii.gz'
+   - ``-p`` : Process to generate mask.
+By specifying 'centerline,mt1_seg.nii.gz', we tell the command to create a mask centered around the spinal cord centerline by using the segmentation file 'mt1_seg.nii.gz'
-   #   - size: Size of the mask in the axial plane.
+   - ``-size`` : Size of the mask in the axial plane.
 (You can also specify size in pixels by omitting 'mm'.)
-   #   - f: Shape of the mask.
+   - ``-f`` : Shape of the mask.
-   #   - qc: Directory for Quality Control reporting.
+   - ``-qc`` : Directory for Quality Control reporting.
 QC reports allow us to evaluate the results slice-by-slice.

-   # Output files/folders:
+:Output files/folders:
-   #   - mt1_seg.nii.gz: 3D binary mask of the segmented spinal cord
+   - ``mt1_seg.nii.gz`` : 3D binary mask of the segmented spinal cord

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/registration_to_template/io-mt-sct_create_mask.png
    :align: center